popelucha/ESSLLI-2025/03_description_logic/hands-on.md

 ![](Protege-create2.png)

-6. Select a reasoner and start it.
+6. Select a reasoner (preferably ELK) and start it.

 ![](Protege-infer.png)